 Edwards, a native of Broken Arrow, Okla., was a four-year starter at Tulsa from 1988-92 serving as team captain all four seasons.
 She earned All-America honors as a senior.
 She earned a bachelor's degree in business administration from Tulsa in 1992 and earned a master's degree in education from Tulsa in 1997.
 She is currently pursuing a master’s of education degree from the University of Missouri in Positive Coaching.

-In early September, Edwards will be inducted into the Tulsa Athletic Hall of Fame.
-She already is a member of the Broken Arrow High School Athletic Hall of Fame.
+The former Hurricane was inducted into the Tulsa Athletic Hall of Fame in September 2013.
+She is also a member of the Broken Arrow High School Athletic Hall of Fame.

 Edwards holds a United States Soccer Federation 'B' License and a National Soccer Coaches Association of America Advanced Diploma.